Understanding GDPR

 GDPR Privacy Policy

 Understanding the General Data Protection Regulation (GDPR) involves a critical examination of the GDPR privacy policy.
-It is a vital document that outlines how an organisation handles personal data in compliance with GDPR.
+It is a vital, mandatory document that legally outlines how an organisation handles personal data in compliance with the regulation.

 What is a GDPR Privacy Policy?